 The school are currently working on updating our Design Technology Curriculum, so we currently have summaries for only a small selection of our medium term plans, along with the updated plans for those units that have either been introduced or tweaked for delivery as from September 2020.
 The summer term plans for Years 5 and 6 were scheduled for introduction in the summer term 2020.
 Due to the coronavirus the term looks set to be heavily compromised, although both units would be great fun to try at home.
 The Year 5 unit (Bird Feeders and Butterfly Garden) builds upon the success of last year’s ‘build a bird-feeder’ competition’ and will incorporate some ideas driven by the school’s Eco Committee.
 FOSS have agreed some funding for us, and Burstons provided us with some plants to start our Butterfly Area off within our Environmental Area.
 The Year 6 unit on Savoury Dishes is part of our plan to improve the quality of cooking and nutrition education within our school.

 Mr Oswin has recently taken over as Design Technology Co-ordinator and is working alongside Mr Bridle and staff colleagues to develop an innovative curriculum that fully captures and embeds the key learning requirements of the national curriculum in Design Technology (including Cooking & Nutrition.)
 We want to create a curriculum that inspires our designers, chefs, carpenters, engineers, fashion designers and ecologists of the future.
-This is a work in progress and the full programme will be in p
+This is a work in progress and the full programme will be in place by September 2020.

 Year 1 (Autumn Term) KITES